zdharma-continuum/zinit/docs/Zinit-Packages.md

 The motivation for adding such functionality was:

-1. Zinit is a very flexible plugin manager however users often feel overwhelmed by its configuration.
+1. Zinit is a flexible plugin manager, however, users often feel overwhelmed by its configuration.

-2. It has many package-manager -like features, such as:
+2. It has multiple package-manager -like features, such as:
     - it can run `Makefiles`,
     - automatically provide *shims* (i.e.: forwarder scripts) for the binaries,
     - extend `$PATH` to expose the binaries, and more.

-3. In general, Zinit has many hooks which allow surprising and beautiful things, however their content often evolves to a gradually better and better one and it's hard to keep track of the current version of them.
+3. In general, Zinit has many hooks which allow surprising things, however their content often evolves to a gradually better and better one and it's hard to keep track of the current version of them.

-4. **So a solution came up**: why not publish a package at GitHub with the plugin configurations (i.e.: ice-mods) stored in an NPM package-resembling `package.json` file?
+4. So a solution appeared: why not publish a package at GitHub with the plugin configurations (i.e.: ice-mod lists) stored in a file?

 ## Introductory Example